-The Timekeeper turned around and stared, eyes widening in shock and fury.
+The Timekeeper turned and stared.
 [I told you to GET OUT OF HERE!]
-A tentacle shot toward him and tried to wrap him in its murky embrace.
-He swung his staff in a series of side-to-side circles, cutting it into a mess of fragments.
+A tentacle shot toward him, but he swung his staff in side-to-side circles, cutting it into a mess of fragments.
 Four more tendrils swooped in, encircling his wrists and ankles in tight black circlets.
-They stretched his limbs out, forcing his body into a supernatural crucifix, and his glimmering staff fell from his fingers, fraying apart into a drift of sparks.
+They stretched his limbs, forcing his body into a supernatural crucifix.
+His glimmering staff fell from his fingers, fraying apart into a drift of sparks.

 [RUN, Peter!] the Timekeeper screamed.
 [You don’t stand a—]